nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 which would make adding new fields easier.
 However, this could increase complexity and decrease code readability and security due to the dynamic nature of reflection.
 Additionally, the `EditPersonDescriptor` could be completely remove as the implementation of the `Entry` class would allow the edit of categories directly.

+### Find function

+The Find Command feature within the provided address book application is structured to enable users to search for persons based on specified criteria.

+#### Implementation

+The feature is implemented through several interconnected components:

+1. **FindCommand Class**: This is the core of the feature, encapsulating the logic to find and list all persons whose fields match the specified criteria.
+It leverages a `PersonFieldsContainKeywordPredicate` to filter matching persons.
+Upon execution, it updates the model's filtered person list to reflect the search results.

+2. **PersonFieldsContainKeywordPredicate Class**: Represents the criteria used to filter persons.
+It checks if any of the person's fields match the specified keywords in their categories, descriptions, or tags.
+This flexibility allows for a more nuanced search capability.

+3. **FindCommandParser Class**: Parses the user input into a usable format for the `FindCommand`.
+It ensures the input adheres to the expected format, extracting relevant information to create a `PersonFieldsContainKeywordPredicate`.

+4. **Model Interface**: Defines the API that the `FindCommand` interacts with, specifically the `updateFilteredPersonList` method that updates the list of displayed persons based on the predicate.

+#### Rationale

+The design choices made in implementing the Find Command are based on several considerations:

+- **Modularity and Single Responsibility**: Each class has a clear and distinct role. `FindCommand` handles command execution, `PersonFieldsContainKeywordPredicate` defines the search criteria, and `FindCommandParser` processes user input.
+This separation of concerns makes the code more maintainable and extendable.

+- **Flexibility in Search Criteria**: By using a predicate that can filter based on categories, descriptions, and tags, the implementation provides a versatile search functionality.
+This approach caters to various user needs, allowing for more detailed queries.

+- **User-Friendly Command Syntax**: The command syntax is designed to be intuitive, with clear prefixes indicating the type of criteria (category, description, tag).
+This choice aims to enhance usability, making it easier for users to construct their search queries.

+- **Enables Batch Processing**: Specifying multiple `c/<category> d/<description>` allows the user to look for multiple people who satisfy the at least one of the `c/ d/`.

+- **Tags**: Finding with tags also allows batch processing, which enhances the users' experience in searching for people who belong to different tags.

+#### Alternatives Considered

+1. **Regular Expression Searches**: Implementing search functionality that allows for regular expression patterns could provide even more flexibility.
+However, this might increase the complexity of the user interface and require users to have knowledge of regular expressions.

+2. **Separate Commands for Different Criteria**: Creating separate commands for searching by category, description, and tag could simplify the implementation.
+However, this approach was likely rejected because it would complicate the user experience, requiring users to remember and choose from multiple commands based on their search needs.

+In conclusion, the Find Command is implemented with a focus on flexibility, usability, and maintainability, balancing advanced search capabilities with ease of use for the end user.
+The chosen implementation provides a solid foundation that can be easily extended or modified as the application evolves.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation